HueLightBot/lightbot-legacy/README.md

 Because of odd behavior in bundler, it doesn't like pulling the cinch library from my twitch-ready version at https://github.com/aetaric/cinch .
 I have provided a copy in the repo, but you can build it on your own using `gem build cinch.gemspec` in a local copy of the cinch source.

 You'll need to auth the bot to work with your hue lights.
-Make sure to press your hue bridge's button 30 seconds before you run `ruby lib/hue.rb`.
+Make sure to press your hue bridge's button less than 30 seconds before you run `ruby lib/hue.rb`.
 This will output the group IDs for your hue setup.
 Put the ID number for the group of lights you want to control in the config as `hue_group: x` where x is the ID.

 ## Commands:
 `cheer200 #FF0000` - Changes the color of the hue lights to #FF0000.
 This supports all cheermotes as well.
 You can use a resub or sub message to change the color as well.